Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 ## API

 ### Stripe
-To set up Stripe, proceed as following:
+To set up Stripe, proceed as follows:

 1. Register for an account at stripe.com
 2. Click on the Developers section of your account once logged in.